This page has been machine-translated from the original page.

 !pebExtracting PE Files Using !dumpext Extension

-Build the extension in advance following the steps in the following Github repository.
+Beforehand, build the extension by following the steps in the GitHub repository below.

-Then, you can export PE binaries from dump files as follows.
+After that, you can export a PE binary from a dump file as follows.

 .load C:\Users\User\Downloads\dumpext.dll